-Covid-19 variants could fuel another surge.
+COVID-19 variants could fuel another surge.
 Fauci says we have two powerful tools against them - Local News 8

 “The continued spread of variants that are more transmissible could jeopardize the progress we have made in the last month if we let our guard down,” Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said during a White House briefing.

-But by lowering cases, the US will give “fewer opportunities for the variants to spread and fewer opportunities for new variants to emerge,” she added.
+But by lowering the number of cases, the US will give “fewer opportunities for the variants to spread and fewer opportunities for new variants to emerge,” she added.

 Among the most concerning strains is the highly contagious B.1.1.7 variant, first identified in the UK, that the CDC has previously warned could become “the predominant variant in March.”
 The agency has reported more than 1,270 cases of the variant across 41 states and Washington, DC.